CVS Health: Rhode Island Senate corruption case

 In 2008, two former CVS executives, John R. "Jack" Kramer and Carlos Ortiz, were charged with 20 counts of mail fraud, bribery and conspiracy in relation to Operation Dollar Bill, a probe of corruption in the Rhode Island General Assembly.
 Kramer and Ortiz hired former state senator John Celona, who currently is serving 2 1/2 years on corruption charges involving CVS and other companies, as a media consultant for $12,000 a year.
 Celona was known for walking out on a pharmacy choice vote in the state senate while on the CVS payroll.
 Despite originally claiming CVS never bought any favors in his own trial, he testified against Kramer and Ortiz as the prosecution's star witness.
 On May 31, 2008, Kramer and Ortiz were acquitted on all counts.
 One juror went on the record as saying "My perception living in Rhode Island all my life is, 'Yeah, this probably did go on', but I didn't see any proof beyond a reasonable doubt that CVS did this."

-FTC charges of privacy violations
+Privacy violations

 On February 18, 2009, CVS Caremark agreed to settle Federal Trade Commission charges that it failed to take reasonable and appropriate security measures to protect the sensitive financial and medical information of its customers and employees, in violation of federal law.
 In a separate but related agreement, the company's pharmacy chain also has agreed to pay $2.25 million to resolve Department of Health and Human Services allegations that it violated the Health Insurance Portability and Accountability Act (HIPAA).

+In September 2026, CVS entered into a $20.5 million class action settlement after a lawsuit alleged that CVS disclosed customers' personal data to advertising company Criteo.